 Coarse Wavelength Division Multiplexing (CWDM) is a technology used in fiber optic communications to combine multiple signals onto a single optical fiber by using different wavelengths of laser light.
 It works by assigning each data stream a unique wavelength, allowing multiple channels to be transmitted simultaneously without interference.
-This method is crucial in the telecom and network management industry as it maximizes the use of existing fiber infrastructure, reducing costs and increasing bandwidth efficiency.
+This method is particularly relevant in the telecom and network management industry as it maximizes the use of existing fiber infrastructure, reducing costs and increasing bandwidth efficiency.

 Applications of Coarse Wavelength Division Multiplexing